ubc-library-rc/intro-git/content/03_sharing.md

 ~~~

-## Pushing changes

-Now we have established a connection between the two repositories, but we still haven't
-synchronized their content, so the remote repository is still empty.
-To fix that, we
+#### Step 2: Synchronizing the repositories with "git push"

-will have to "push" our local changes to the GitHub repository.
-We do this using the
+Now that you have established a connection between the remote and local repositories the next step is to synchronize the content.
+The `git push` command can "push" our local content and tracking information to the GitHub repository.
-`git push` command:

 Input
 {: .label .label-green }